autumn-info-442a/team-f/homework-2/README.md

 __Curated nutrition tips for you:__ Advice and resources personalized to the user are provided here, which the team will curate from online existing nutrition publications/sources/articals.
 This includes information submitting on goal setting preferences in addition to the budget question.
 For example, if the user qualifies for the budget number cutoff, there will be resources linked around the topic, in addition to tagged advice tips surrounding budgeting with food.
 The resource cards below the pre-written advice tips hyperlink to external sources, or are attachments that they can read and use.

-__What others with similar results are doing:__ These are list items or quotes from other users on tips and habits they are currently doing to improve their nutrition habits.
-These are based on the responses on the goal setting and accessible food questions.
-A list of quotes tagged on “group goal,” “personal goal,” or “accessible” is pulled based on these answers and will provide relevant wording towards the user’s needs.

 __Suggested meals:__ Suggested meals list a range from 3 - 6 cards curated from their preferences picked in the Cuisine question.
 If they selected that their food and vegetables were not accessible, the recipes that are tagged as “accessible” should only appear here as well.
-At the bottom of the card gallery should be a “Show All Meals” button that redirects them to the “Popular meals” page.
 All cards should be linked to external hyperlinks verified by our project team.

 ### About Us ###
 ![AboutUs](img/9_about.png)<br></br>